 Bay Area Chapter

-As usual, the event is free, but please register so we can gauge attendance for the technical program and buffet lunch.
+As usual, the event is free to attend, but please register so we can gauge attendance for the technical program and buffet lunch.

 Agenda